 When the Texas Revolution barreled into the compound in 1836, the Alamo was a makeshift garrison manned by Texians, the local inhabitants fighting for independence from Mexico.
 Seeking control of San Antonio de Béxar (modern-day San Antonio), Mexico's dictator, Gen. Antonio López de Santa Anna, sent a large army to overtake the fort.
 The Alamo's defenders, a vastly outnumbered band of fewer than 200, fought valiantly to their deaths, staving off their attackers for nearly a fortnight.

-With its soldiers proclaiming “Remember the Alamo!” the Texian Army eventually defeated Santa Anna's troops at the short-lived Battle of San Jacinto.
-Perhaps inspired by this rallying cry, the Daughters of the Republic of Texas began their own crusade to protect the Alamo around the turn of the 19th century, using personal funds and donations to save the historic site.
-In 1939, just outside walls so bravely protected, the Texas Centennial Commission erected the exquisitely carved, grey Georgia marble Alamo Cenotaph as a memorial to the outpost's slain guardians.
+With its soldiers proclaiming “Remember the Alamo!” the Texian Army defeated Santa Anna's troops at the short-lived Battle of San Jacinto.
+Perhaps inspired by this rallying cry, the Daughters of the Republic of Texas began their own crusade to save the historic site around the turn of the 19th century, using personal funds and donations.
+In 1939, just outside walls so bravely protected, the Texas Centennial Commission erected the carved grey marble Alamo Cenotaph as a memorial to the outpost's slain guardians.

-Arriving by the busload, reverent travelers now stroll the site hoping for a glimpse of heroes who gave their lives in pursuit of liberty.
-Displayed in the old chapel, where many of the last freedom fighters fell, are some of their belongings: co-commander William B. Travis' ring, a period hunting knife like the one wielded by Jim Bowie, and Davy Crockett's buckskin vest.
-Steps away, in a courtyard graced by flowering trees and cacti, docents attempt to separate fact from fiction while detailing events that occurred more than a century prior.
+Reverent travelers stroll the site today to learn about the heroes who gave their lives in pursuit of liberty.
+In the old chapel, where many of the last freedom fighters fell, are some of their belongings: co-commander William B. Travis' ring, a period hunting knife like the one wielded by Jim Bowie, and Davy Crockett's buckskin vest.
+In a courtyard graced by flowering trees and cacti, docents separate fact from fiction while detailing events that occurred more than a century prior.

 “Alamo City” also goes by the nickname “River City” thanks to its other prized possession, the River Walk.
-Like the Alamo, this picturesque stretch came into being after a period of heartache—in 1921, the San Antonio River overflowed during a violent storm, killing 50 people.
+This picturesque stretch came into being after a period of heartache—in 1921, the San Antonio River overflowed during a violent storm, killing 50 people.

 To prevent future tragedies, city officials wanted to create a giant storm drain by paving over the section of the untamed river cutting through downtown.
-Thankfully, the women of the San Antonio Conservation Society fought this idea, turning the tide in favor of a flood-control program.
-Soon afterward, architect Robert H. H. Hugman began advocating his plan for a waterside urban park that included a system of dams and channels, footbridges and street-access stairways.
+The women of the San Antonio Conservation Society fought this idea, turning the tide in favor of a flood-control program.
+Soon afterward, architect Robert H. H. Hugman began advocating his plan for a waterside urban park that included dams and channels, footbridges and street-access stairways.

-Hugman's vision became a reality in 1941, and today, sightseers looking for food and fun easily find both beside the sun-flecked San Antonio River.
-At the water's edge, majestic bald cypresses shade preening ducks, while the colorful umbrellas of Casa Rio, the River Walk's oldest restaurant, provide shelter to leisurely margarita-sipping patrons.
-Passing barge captains detail the history of the canal-like waterway, ferrying more than 1 million people through this downtown oasis each year.
+Hugman's vision became a reality in 1941, and today, sightseers find food and fun beside the San Antonio River.
+At the water's edge, majestic bald cypresses shade preening ducks, while the colorful umbrellas of Casa Rio, the River Walk's oldest restaurant, provide shelter to margarita-sipping patrons.
+Passing barge captains detail the history of the canal-like waterway, ferrying more than 1 million people through this oasis each year.

 By CarSeveral of the country's more important transcontinental highways crisscross San Antonio.